alevani/ant_war_simulation/REPORT.md

 <img src="https://pestclue.com/wp-content/uploads/2020/03/Pharaoh-ants-1200x675.png" alt="alt text" title="" style="zoom:45%;" />

-Pharaoh ants are infamously known as the largest indoor nuisance pest as they have established themselves in the most part of the world due to high human migration movements with the exponentially growing access to transports such as boats, planes or cars.
+Pharaoh ants are infamously known as the largest indoor nuisance pest as they have established themselves in the most part of the world (given a reliable source of heat) due to high human migration movements with the exponentially growing access to transports such as boats, planes or cars.

- This species of ants will happily established their nest anywhere given a reliable source of heat.

 Pharaoh ant colonies are polygynous, which means they can contain more than a singe queen, the highest number of queens found in a single colony is 200.
-Each of these queen will lay up to a hundred eggs in their lifetime.  [^17] [^16]

-They have a decision making behaviour on which nest they will choose (might want to read more on that).
-It seeks to minimize the time the colony is without a nest while optimizing the nest the colony finally chooses. -> negative It is used in their decision making algorithm for nest migration.
+Each of these queen will lay up to a hundred eggs in their lifetime.
+In order to move and choose a convenient nest they use a decision making behaviour .
+It seeks to minimize the time the colony is without a nest while optimizing the nest the colony finally chooses. [^17] [^16]

 #### 2.2.4.1 Pheromones [^19] [^17]

 Pharaoh ants have three interesting type of pheromones.
-The first one is a long-lasting attractive chemical used to build trail network.
-This trail can remain detectable even if it is unused for several days.

- -> Pharaoh ants cease activity at night and begin each day of work at around 8 am, yet parts of the trail network are identical each day
+The first one is a long-lasting attractive chemical used to build trail networks which can remain detectable even if it is unused for several days.
+This long-lasting chemical has been studied on this particular type of ants we it has been seen that pharaoh ants cease activity at night and begin each day of work at around 8 am, yet parts of the trail network are identical each day.
 The second one is a mid-lasting pheromone which usually disappear in a matter of minutes.
 This type of pheromone is used to indicate path to a food supply.
-It has to be mid-lasting [^explain pathfinder behaviours]

-, because it reduces the chances for an ant to follow an un-efficient path.
-(As in the pathfinder, the more ants go on a trail the more attractive it become).

-The last type, which decay after two hours, is a repellent pheromone (or negative trail) which indicates that a path to a food supply is inefficient.
+Finally the last type, which decay after two hours, is a repellent pheromone (or negative trail) which indicates that a path to a food supply is inefficient.

-#### 2.2.4.2 Foraging

-Pharaoh ant have a very specific and well described way of scouting, explain in the foraging section of the wikipedia page.
-Let's write something about it.

 -------

-### 2.2.5 small section about interesting behaviours of some less notorious ants?
+### 2.2.5 Other interesting behaviours

 Some ants keep "domestic animals" who generate honey for them.
 They carry them along.